cyberbotics/webots/docs/discord/technical-questions.md

 Hi, I have problem with using pycharm for webot controller these days, if some can give me help, it would be appreciated.

-##### IsraelyKush [Deep in GU] 03/09/2020 11:12:15
+##### Deep 03/09/2020 11:12:15
 Thanks olivers

 ##### Olivier Michel [cyberbotics] 03/09/2020 11:09:17
 See [https://github.com/cyberbotics/naoqisim/blob/master/worlds/naoqisim.wbt#L44](https://github.com/cyberbotics/naoqisim/blob/master/worlds/naoqisim.wbt#L44)

-`@IsraelyKush [Deep in GU]`: Webots simulation are 100% reproducible if the controller programs are synchronous and deterministic.
+`@Deep`: Webots simulation are 100% reproducible if the controller programs are synchronous and deterministic.
 In case of use with naoqi, the non-reproducibility comes likely from naoqi and also from the fact that the naoqisim controller may be asynchronous (if Nao.synchonization = FALSE).
 See explanation here: [https://cyberbotics.com/doc/reference/robot#field-summary](https://cyberbotics.com/doc/reference/robot#field-summary)

 ##### User21 03/09/2020 11:02:39
 `@Stefania Pedrazzi` okay thank you

-##### IsraelyKush [Deep in GU] 03/09/2020 11:02:15
+##### Deep 03/09/2020 11:02:15
 `@Olivier Michel` I understand that, I just wondered if there are similar things such as that with other robots.